 Masca Gorge hike

-The hike through Masca Gorge is one of the most popular in Tenerife.
+The hike through Masca Gorge is one of the most popular hikes in Spain.
 However, it’s a difficult hike that’s not recommended for people who aren’t in good physical shape.
 Moreover, the pier at Masca Beach is currently closed, so you must do the ascent on foot.
 The descent is of medium difficulty, while the ascent is very challenging.

 All the effort is worthwhile because you get to hike in an impressive ravine with unique geological formations.
 Also, there are plant and animal species that only live in Masca, Tenerife, so if you’re in good shape, I highly recommend doing this hike.